Why do you need to plan for recreation?

-Worldwide research has shown that recreational enjoyment is essential to human health, key to human development, essential to the quality of life, reduces anti-social behaviour, builds families and communities, reduces the cost of health care, social services and policing and is a significant economic generator.
+Worldwide research has shown that recreational enjoyment is essential to human health, key to human development, improves quality of life, reduces anti-social behaviour, builds families and communities, reduces the cost of health care, social services and policing and is a significant economic generator.
+This is recognised in numerous policies/plans in Wales such as the local Well-Being Plan and the Well-being of Future Generations Act.
 In the ‘Valuing our Environment 2006’ report recreation was identified as providing approximately a quarter of the total income in the Pembrokeshire Coast National Park.
 Recreation also accounts for almost half of the area’s economic output.

 While most recreation takes place informally and without adverse impact, there is clear potential for certain activities to compromise the area’s special natural qualities, and for recreational users themselves to come into conflict.
 There is general consensus among those organisations involved in the provision of facilities or management services that we need a Plan for the following reasons: